bbdaniels/earthquake-mental-health/outputs/README.md

 This table reports regression estimates of the effect of the earthquake on the mental health of adults who responded to the household survey mental health module.
+The dependent variable is the first principal component of the responses to the survey module (mean zero; SD 2.3).
 The first column reports the base specification, including the binary distance to the faultline (within 20km), the current household consumption measure,